fhiso/tsc-governance/board/report-2018.md

 mechanism was the major focus of our technical work in 2018 and will continue to be in 2019.

-When began work on ELF, it rapidly became clear that, even though ELF was not to depend on citation elements nor vice versa, there were many low-level facilities in common between them.
+When we began work on ELF, it rapidly became clear that, even though ELF was not to depend on citation elements nor vice versa, there were many low-level facilities in common between them.
 We also felt it necessary to have a clear theoretical foundation to the ELF extensibility